dwchiang/nginx-php-fpm/README.md

 This Docker image is designed to run all kinds of PHP applications by decoupling into 2 parts:

 - Part 1: Base image,
-- Part 2: PHP extension installation & PHP application and configuration.
+- Part 2: Your app + PHP extension installation + PHP.ini configuration.

 These two parts are separated Dockerfiles.

-This project repository will maintain the Part 1 (base images).
+1. This project will maintain the Part 1 Dockerfiles (base images).

-You can generate your own Part 2, but this project also includes some reference examples for Part 2.
+2. You will generate your own Part 2 Dockerfile (your app), but this project also includes some reference examples for you.

-You can find any Dockerfile of Part 2 in this project as reference, and modify it for fitting into your project by adding some PHP extensions and maybe a few extra scripts.
+You can find one of the Dockerfiles of Part 2 in this project as reference, and modify it for fitting into your project by adding some PHP extensions and maybe a few extra scripts.

+---
-## Part 1: Base image
+# Part 1: Base image

 The base image is basically merged from official [php-fpm](https://hub.docker.com/_/php) and [nginx](https://hub.docker.com/_/nginx) Dockerfiles.

-Plus [supervisord](http://supervisord.org/) to manage the processes of nginx and php-fpm.
-Plus configuration files for nginx.
+- Plus [supervisord](http://supervisord.org/) to manage the processes of nginx and php-fpm.
+- Plus configuration files for nginx.

 Here list some useful pathes you may want to modify at Part 2:

 - `/usr/share/nginx/html`: Place your **static** files here.
 - `/var/www/html`: Place your **PHP application** files here.
+- `/var/www/html/public`: Place your **index.php** here.

+Configuration files:

 - `/etc/nginx/conf.d/*.conf`: If you have some other extra **nginx** conf files, place here.
 - `/etc/supervisor/conf.d/*.conf`: If you have some other extra **supervisor** conf files, place here.

+Scripts:

 - `/docker-entrypoint.d/*.sh`: If you have some other extra shell scripts, place here.
 Filename format `{number}-{customName}.sh`.
 Remember to` `chmod +x` on these script files.

-You can find the base image Dockerfiles in these folders:
+You can find the base image Dockerfiles in these folders by OS versions:

-- `buster`
+- `Dockerfiles/buster`
-- `alpine3.12`
+- `Dockerfiles/alpine*`

 These base images will be uploaded to [dwchiang/nginx-php-fpm](https://hub.docker.com/repository/docker/dwchiang/nginx-php-fpm) on Docker Hub, and also to [dwchiang/nginx-php-fpm](https://gallery.ecr.aws/dwchiang/nginx-php-fpm) on AWS ECR Public.

+---

-## Part 2: PHP extension installation & PHP application and configuration
+# Part 2: PHP extension installation & PHP application and configuration

 Part 2 is designed to be **flexible**.